64bit-lunarteam/blackKRAKEN/README.md

-# blackKRAKEN
+# blackKRAKEN Plugins
-blackkraken is a one-of-a-kind hacking console which you can mod and make plugins for!

-(THIS IS A WIP)
+You can install these plugins into blackKRAKEN by doing 'bk inst {plugin}'!